MagnusPladsen/basekit-ui/README.md

 # CleanUI
-UI component library for base components.
+UI component library for REACT.

 CleanUI is a versatile and customizable UI component library focused on open-source collaboration, clean UI design, and extensive customization options.
 With CleanUI, you can easily integrate pre-styled base components into your projects using JavaScript object styling, making it compatible with any project setup.